sourcehut-mirrors/himitsu/README.md

 Himitsu is a secret storage system for Unix systems.
 It is suitable for storing passwords, private keys, and so on.

+We hang out in #himitsu on Libera Chat.

 ## Installation

 ```